sumana-reddy/about-sumana/README.md

 ## About Repository

 This repository is about me and to explain the techniques and methods which I have learned to create the webpages.
-And also about the tools which I have used to do so.
+And also about the tools which I have learned and used to do so.

 ## Recommended tools